 Smog: Originally "smog" meant a mixture of smoke and fog.
 The definition has expanded to mean air that has restricted visibility due to pollution.
 Pollution formed in the presence of sunlight is called photochemical smog.
 According to the U.S. EPA, smog is "a mixture of pollutants, principally ground-level ozone, produced by chemical reactions in the air involving smog-forming chemicals.
 A major portion of smog-formers come from burning of petroleum-based fuels such as gasoline.
 Other smog-formers, volatile organic compounds, are found in products such as paints and solvents.
 Smog can harm health, damage the environment and cause poor visibility.
-Major smog occurrences are often linked to heavy motor vehicle traffic, sunshine, high temperatures and calm winds or temperature inversion (weather condition in which warm air is trapped close to the ground instead of rising).
-Smog is often worse away from the source of the smog-forming chemicals, since the chemical reactions that result in smog occur in the sky while the reacting chemicals are being blown away from their sources by winds."
+Major smog occurrences are often linked to heavy motor vehicle traffic, the sunshine, high temperatures, and calm winds or temperature inversion (weather condition in which warm air is trapped close to the ground instead of rising).
+Smog is often worse away from the source of the smog-forming chemicals since the chemical reactions that result in smog occur in the sky while the reacting chemicals are being blown away from their sources by winds."

 Smoke: Particles suspended in air after incomplete combustion.

 Soft Detergents: Cleaning agents that break down in nature.

 Soft Water: Any water that does not contain a significant amount of dissolved minerals such as salts of calcium or magnesium.

 Soil Adsorption Field: A sub-surface area containing a trench or bed with clean stones and a system of piping through which treated sewage may seep into the surrounding soil for further treatment and disposal.